Term of Award

 The purpose of this qualitative study was to examine teachers' perceptions of the role of instructional coaches in professional learning in a Georgia school district.
 Instructional coaches guided teachers to implement research-based classroom strategies and supported them with ongoing professional learning.
 Instructional delivery and student learning are at risk if teachers viewed instructional coaches and their role in professional learning in a negative light.
 Teachers indicated that the instructional coach played an important role in networking in professional learning sessions.
 Teachers also perceived instructional coaches have a positive effect for student achievement.
 The majority of teachers indicated that instructional coaches encourage collaboration with each other and provide informative professional learning sessions for the teachers.
 Teachers also felt that verbal communication in a tactful manner impacted their relationship with the instructional coach.
 If the teachers' perceptions were ignored, the instructional coaches might not have the opportunity to change or sustain their ongoing professional learning responsibilities.

 Holt, Carol Rivers, "Professional Learning: Teachers' Perceptions of the Role of Elementary Instructional Coaches in one Georgia School" (2012).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 398.